agencyrevolution/foundation-dnn/README.md

 * `gulp dev` Watch the project for development
 * `gulp build` Build the project for production

-* `npm run clean` Destroys the distribution folder
-* `npm run clean-dev` Destroys the distribution and npm folder
-* `npm run install-global` Installs all devDependencies globally
+* `npm run global` Installs gulp pacakges globally and links them to your project.
-* `npm run link-global` Links up all global devDependencies to your project
+* `npm run clean` Destroys all generated directories.
-* `sudo npm install --production` Installs only dependencies for production